Skip to content

 How to prep your unspun and woolen yarn for use

 Unspun yarn always comes in a format called plates, while woolen yarn can come anywhere from skein to ball to cake form.
+With woolen spun yarn, all you have to do is take extra care not to yank at it too hard when you are winding the yarn.

-Selecting finishes to match your yarn
+Select finishes to match your yarn.

 When matching yarn to pattern for unspun and woolen spun yarns, consider what finishes are desired.
 The challenges of working with these yarns means that some special techniques are needed to complete some finishing elements.